skillupwithstan/Terraform-With-Stan/README.md

 * **A. Configure GCP Credentials:** Setting up Service Accounts and JSON keys.
 * **B. GCP Projects:** *(Upcoming projects covering Compute Engine, VPC Networks, and Cloud Storage)*

+---

+*(Note: The URLs in the Quick Links section have been extrapolated based on the naming convention of your example link.
+Be sure to verify that the exact `.md` file names match your GitHub repository structure!)*